-The “Four Days of the Yser” takes place every year during the first full week following 15 August and offers four days of walking for young and old alike to enjoy.
+The “Four Days of the Yser” take place every year during the first full week following after August 15th and offers four days of walking for young and old to enjoy.

 Participants are free to choose which and how many days they wish to participate.